What Are Lysins?

 Lysins bind and cleave peptidoglycan, which is a crosslinked mesh of proteins and sugars that forms the bacterial cell wall.
 After binding the peptidoglycan, lysins cleave specific bonds within the peptidoglycan which are required to maintain the structural stability of the cell wall and viability of the bacteria.
 Importantly, animal cells do not have a peptidoglycan cell wall so this mechanism provides specificity to the bacterial target.

 Rapid Bactericidal Activity

-In vitro experiments indicate that our lead lysin CF-301 can kill Staph aureus 12-18x faster than standard-of-care antibiotics.
-While conventional antibiotics require bacterial cell division or metabolism to occur in order to exert their effect (i.e., cell death or cessation of growth), lysins act much more directly and quickly.
-Lysins exert their bactericidal effect on cells immediately by killing on contact through their direct enzymatic activity on bacterial cell walls.
+In vitro experiments indicate that our lead lysin candidate, exebacase, can kill Staph aureus 12-18x faster than the standard-of-care antibiotics.
+While antibiotics require bacterial cell division or metabolism to occur in order to exert their effect (i.e., cell death or cessation of growth), lysins act much more directly and quickly.
+Lysins exert their bactericidal effect on cells immediately by killing on contact through their direct lytic activity on bacterial cell walls.
 Once the cell wall is breached, the bacterium disintegrates rapidly.